-Travelist is a Polish travel management company that curates flights, hotels and holiday deals to provide customers the best-in-class experience at unmatched prices.
+Travelist is a Polish travel management company that curates flights, hotels, and holiday deals to provide customers with the best-in-class experience at unmatched prices.

 It’s a part of the Secret Escapes group, one of the world’s leading online tourism leaders with over 2 million monthly visits.

 At Travelist, all customer and partner communication happen via email.
 The customer service team handles over 5,000 customer emails every month.

 The nature of their business demands prompt coordination among internal teams and providing timely suggestions to customers.
 With the kind of cut-throat competition in the travel industry, any delay in addressing queries could cost them a valuable customer.